 BENEFITS OF USING SELLER TAKE BACK FINANCING

-Additionally, because seller take back financing offer more flexibility than traditional loans because the seller and the buyer can negotiate the loan terms, the net result is a loan with terms that can be customer to suit the needs of both parties.
+Additionally, because seller take-back financing offers more flexibility than traditional loans because the seller and the buyer can negotiate the loan terms, the net result is a loan with terms that can be a customized to suit the needs of both parties.
 In addition, because of the increased efficiency in the transaction, the seller has the ability to charge the buyer less interest than what a traditional bank or mortgage lender would charge.
-In addition, because the seller and the buyer have the ability to negotiate the terms of the loan, they can decide at the outset if the financing is to server as a bridge loan for a short period of time of if the seller take back is intended to serve as long term financing on the real estate.
-Thus the seller and buyer can workout what is the ideal amount of time for the buyer to repay the loan.
+In addition, because the seller and the buyer have the ability to negotiate the terms of the loan, they can decide at the outset if the financing is going to serve as a bridge loan for a short period of time of if the seller take back is intended to serve as long term financing on the real estate.
+Thus the seller and buyerwork outrkout what is the ideal amount of time for the buyer to repay the loan.

 THE RISKS OF SELLER TAKE BACK FINANCING

 Because the type of purchasers who are interested in using seller take back financing typically those with problems with their credit history, this type of financing crea ates greater risk to the seller that the buyer may default on the loan.
 In effect, the seller is put into a position to absorb the buyer credit risk because the seller is the making the loan to the buyer.
 Likewise, in a development scenario where the buyer has acquired the real property in order to develop it, or redevelop it, the seller maybe placed in a position where the buyer has begun construction on the property and is unable to complete th construction project and at the same time is unable to make the required loan payments, thus forcing the seller to potentially foreclose on the buyer and take back the property and then to potentially have the burden of completing the construction effort themselves in order to recoup their loan from making the loan to the buyer in the first place.